dodo849/StackCoordinator/README.md

 - Swift 5.0+

 ## Contribution
-Contributions to CoordinatorKit are welcome!
+Contributions to StackCoordinator are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ## License
-CoordinatorKit is available under the MIT license.
+StackCoordinator is available under the MIT license.
 See the [LICENSE](https://github.com/dodo849/StackCoordinator/blob/main/LICENSE) file for more info.